 Trove Tuesday – New Year’s Eve

-A week on and it is New Year’s Eve, so let’s go back to the towns of the Western District to see what was happening as year’s end, thanks to Trove.
+A week on and it is New Year’s Eve, so let’s go back to the towns of the Western District to see what was happening at year’s end, thanks to Trove.

-A Warrnambool is a popular New Year’s Eve destination today and a little livelier than 1915.
+Warrnambool is a popular New Year’s Eve destination today and a little livelier than 1915.
 After a tragic year, there was hope for better things in 1916.
-Now we know that they did not come.
-Sorry, this article is a little difficult to read in parts.
+Now we know happier times did not come in 1916.
+Sorry, the copy of this article is a little difficult to read in parts.

 NEW YEAR'S EVE.
 (1916, January 3).
 Warrnambool Standard (Vic. : 1914 - 1918), p.
 2 Edition: DAILY..
 Retrieved December 30, 2013, from http://nla.gov.au/nla.news-article73865946